Grahame Clinton: Coaching career and family

-After he retired Clinton became the coach of Surrey's Second XI in 1992, leading the side to the Second XI Championship in that year.
+After he retired Clinton became the coach of Surrey's Second XI in 1992, leading the team to the Second XI Championship in that year.
 He coached Surrey's First XI from 1994 to 1995 but left the county by mutual consent after "two ... seasons of unfulfilled promise".
 He was also a coach at Kent and, as of 2017, is master-in-charge of cricket at Colfe's School in Greenwich.

-His son, Richard Clinton, played for Essex, Loughborough UCCE and Surrey where he sometimes appeared in the same side as Mark Butcher, the son of Grahame Clinton's old opening partner.
+His son, Richard Clinton, played for Essex, Loughborough UCCE and Surrey where he sometimes appeared in the same team as Mark Butcher, the son of Grahame Clinton's old opening partner.